mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/fraud-prevention.md

 ## Destinations Filtering

-If your business operates in certain countries, you may restrict the destination number to be in these countries.
-Alternatively, you may restrict certain destination, for example, blocking the following country numbers, which often used for fraud activities:
+If your business operates in certain countries, you may restrict the destination number to those countries.
+Alternatively, you may restrict an entire destination, blocking the following country numbers, which are often used for fraud activities:

 * Congo
 * Gambia